lspm-pkg/better-dockerpi/README.md

 If you only want to mount your own image, you can build a much slimmer VM only Docker container that doesn't contain the Raspbian filesystem image by git cloning this repo and then editing the Dockerfile and removing the `COPY`.

+If you want to use VNC, currnetly it is experimental and doesn't work as of the time of making this repoisitory.

 ## Which machines are supported?

 By default a Raspberry Pi 3B is virtualised,